tenfoldpath/tenfoldpath.com/the-code.md

 title:     The Code
 ---

-1. I will protect my physical health by training, eating well, and getting the rest I need to recover and rebuild.
+1. I will protect my physical health by [training][1], eating well, and getting the rest I need to recover and rebuild.
 2. I will sharpen and expand my mind through reflection, meditation, and creative expression.
 I will challenge my brain to be faster, more focused, and more capable.
 3. I will set goals and strive to achieve them.
 I will stay on the path.
 4. I will tend to my physical surroundings by keeping them clean, in order, well-maintained, and free of unnecessary or unused things.